-At the end of the third quarter, a total of 28 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of 4% from the previous quarter.
-With the smart money’s positions undergoing their usual ebb and flow, there exists a select group of noteworthy hedge fund managers who were boosting their stakes significantly (or already accumulated large positions).
+Heading into the third quarter of 2019, a total of 26 of the hedge funds tracked by Insider Monkey were bullish on this stock, a change of 4% from the previous quarter.
+On the other hand, there were a total of 19 hedge funds with a bullish position in RHI a year ago.
+With the smart money’s positions undergoing their usual ebb and flow, there exists a select group of notable hedge fund managers who were upping their stakes substantially (or already accumulated large positions).

-According to publicly available hedge fund and institutional investor holdings data compiled by Insider Monkey, Cliff Asness’ AQR Capital Management has the largest position in Robert Half International Inc. (NYSE:RHI), worth close to $47.1 million, amounting to 0.1% of its total 13F portfolio.
-On AQR Capital Management’s heels is Winton Capital Management, managed by David Harding, which holds a $39.3 million position; 0.3% of its 13F portfolio is allocated to the stock.
-Some other peers that hold long positions comprise Israel Englander’s Millennium Management, Joel Greenblatt’s Gotham Asset Management and John Overdeck and David Siegel’s Two Sigma Advisors.
+Of the funds tracked by Insider Monkey, Cliff Asness’s AQR Capital Management has the number one position in Robert Half International Inc. (NYSE:RHI), worth close to $362.7 million, accounting for 0.4% of its total 13F portfolio.
+On AQR Capital Management’s heels is Millennium Management, led by Israel Englander, holding a $54.7 million position; 0.1% of its 13F portfolio is allocated to the stock.
+Some other peers that are bullish comprise Ken Griffin’s Citadel Investment Group, Renaissance Technologies and Dmitry Balyasny’s Balyasny Asset Management.